fititnt/wiki_as_base-py/README.md

 wiki_as_base --help

 ## Use remote storage (defined on WIKI_API)
-wiki_as_base --page-title 'User:EmericusPetro/sandbox/Wiki-as-base'
+wiki_as_base --titles 'User:EmericusPetro/sandbox/Wiki-as-base'

 # The output is JSON-LD.
 Feel free to further filter the data
-wiki_as_base --page-title 'User:EmericusPetro/sandbox/Wiki-as-base' | jq .data[1]
+wiki_as_base --titles 'User:EmericusPetro/sandbox/Wiki-as-base' | jq .data[1]

 ## Example of, instead of use WIKI_API, parse Wiki markup directly.
 Output JSON- LD
 cat tests/data/multiple.wiki.txt | wiki_as_base --input-stdin